Staphylococcus delphini

-Staphylococcus delphini is a Gram-positive, coagulase-positive member of the bacterial genus Staphylococcus consisting of single, paired, and clustered cocci.
+Staphylococcus delphini is a Gram-positive, coagulase-positive member of the bacterial genus Staphylococcus consisting of single, paired, and clustered cocci (round bacteria).
 Strains of this species were originally isolated from aquarium-raised dolphins suffering from skin lesions.

 History

 The first strains of Staphylococcus delphini were discovered originally in 1975 when two strains were isolated from dolphins suffering from infected wounds.
-Based on both phenetic and genomic data, the basis of the new species Staphylococcus delphini was established (Varaldo et al., 1988).
-Though there are several unique properties pertaining to this particular species, Staphylococcus delphini can be distinguished primarily from other staphylococci on the basis of “coagulase, phosphatase, heat-labile deoxyribonuclease production, carbohydrate reaction pattern, bacteriolytic activity pattern, PBP profile, and a fairly high G + C content” (Varaldo et al., 1988).
+Based on both phenetic and genomic data, the basis of the new species Staphylococcus delphini was established.
+Staphylococcus delphini was originally distinguished other staphylococci by its production of coagulase, phosphatase, and heat-labile deoxyribonuclease; its carbohydrate reaction pattern; its bacteriolytic activity pattern; its profile of penicillin-binding proteins; and the bacteria's fairly large ratio of G + C nucleotides in its genome.